-- 6.53 NPPF paragraphs 183-184 of require planning decisions to ensure that a site is safe for its new use, considering ground conditions and stability and pollution arising from previous uses.
-Responsibility for securing a safe development rests with the developer and/or landowner. - 6.54 Policy CL1 outlines the Council's request that where the future users or occupiers of a development would be affected by contamination or stability issues, or where contamination may present a risk to the water environment, proposal must be accompanied by an appropriate report. - 6.55 Site allocation Policy MU1 requires development proposals to ensure that ground stability and contamination investigations are undertaken prior to development commencing and necessary remedial works completed in a phased approach. - 6.56 The proposals are supported by a Geo-environmental Phase I Desk Study, Preliminary Geo-environmental Ground Investigation, Coal Mining Risk Assessment and Coal Recovery Reports, the Site Preparation and Earthworks Strategy Report and the Preliminary Slope Stability Report.
-The proposals are also supported by ES - Chapter 10 Ground Conditions. - 6.57 The ground conditions across the whole site were found to comprise a general covering of reworked topsoil over locally made ground and/or colliery spoil, overlying natural strata comprising residual soils, extremely weak mudstone, sandstone, and coal seams of the Pennine Middle Coal Measures.
+- 6.51 NPPF paragraphs 183-184 of require planning decisions to ensure that a site is safe for its new use, considering ground conditions and stability and pollution arising from previous uses.
+Responsibility for securing a safe development rests with the developer and/or landowner. - 6.52 Policy CL1 outlines the Council's request that where the future users or occupiers of a development would be affected by contamination or stability issues, or where contamination may present a risk to the water environment, proposal must be accompanied by an appropriate report. - 6.53 Site allocation Policy MU1 requires development proposals to ensure that ground stability and contamination investigations are undertaken prior to development commencing and necessary remedial works completed in a phased approach. - 6.54 The proposals are supported by a Geo-environmental Phase I Desk Study, Preliminary Geo-environmental Ground Investigation, Coal Mining Risk Assessment and Coal Recovery Reports, the Site Preparation and Earthworks Strategy Report and the Preliminary Slope Stability Report.
+The proposals are also supported by ES - Chapter 10 Ground Conditions.

-- 6.58 A series of rotary open hole boreholes were drilled within the proposed development site to provide a preliminary assessment of the properties of the opencast backfill, potential underground coal workings below highwalls and elsewhere on the site, and the general ground, groundwater, and hazardous gas conditions at the site. - 6.59 The assessment carried out in the preliminary geo-environmental ground investigation report encountered no elevated concentrations of soil contaminants.
-Further soil sampling, laboratory testing and assessment will be required post earthworks for each development phase to confirm the chemical status of the shallow soils (topsoil and subsoil) and the requirements for remediation. - 6.60 The potential ground gas sources were investigated and monitored as part of the preliminary ground investigation.
+- 6.55 The ground conditions across the whole site were found to comprise a general covering of reworked topsoil over locally made ground and/or colliery spoil, overlying natural strata comprising residual soils, extremely weak mudstone, sandstone, and coal seams of the Pennine Middle Coal Measures. - 6.56 A series of rotary open hole boreholes were drilled within the proposed development site to provide a preliminary assessment of the properties of the opencast backfill, potential underground coal workings below highwalls and elsewhere on the site, and the general ground, groundwater, and hazardous gas conditions at the site. - 6.57 The assessment carried out in the preliminary geo-environmental ground investigation report encountered no elevated concentrations of soil contaminants.
+Further soil sampling, laboratory testing and assessment will be required post earthworks for each development phase to confirm the chemical status of the shallow soils (topsoil and subsoil) and the requirements for remediation. - 6.58 The potential ground gas sources were investigated and monitored as part of the preliminary ground investigation.
 Monitoring was carried out over a sixweek period.
-Further ground gas monitoring and assessment will be required post earthworks for each development phase to confirm the ground gas regime and the requirements for ground gas protection measures. - 6.61 The three Coal Mining Risk Assessment and Coal Recovery Reports assessed the site-specific coal mining risks and sets out the proposed mitigation strategy to demonstrate the site can be made safe and stable for the proposed development.
+Further ground gas monitoring and assessment will be required post earthworks for each development phase to confirm the ground gas regime and the requirements for ground gas protection measures. - 6.59 The three Coal Mining Risk Assessment and Coal Recovery Reports assessed the site-specific coal mining risks and sets out the proposed mitigation strategy to demonstrate the site can be made safe and stable for the proposed development.
 A Slope Stability Assessment supports the proposed earthworks and provides an assessment of the ground stability following the earthworks.
-Mitigation measures are proposed to ensure all development platforms following the earthworks across the site achieve the required Factor of Safety. - 6.62 The Local Planning Authority consultees have confirmed no objection.
-However the Coal Authority comments have requested additional site investigations that have been agreed between the land contamination consultee and the Coal Authority for some to be provided now, with the rest to be provided at a later stage.
-Details of the investigations undertaken and the ground condition strategy to be taken forward is set out in chapter 10 and the appendices to that chapter of the Environmental Statement (ES).
+Mitigation measures are proposed to ensure all development platforms following the earthworks across the site achieve the required Factor of Safety.

-- 6.63 In summary, the impact of the proposed development on the geology and ground conditions is considered to be negligible following the implementation of the mitigation measures and are therefore not significant. - 6.64 It is therefore considered that the proposed development is in accordance with Policy CL1 and MU1 of the Local Plan, the wider principles of the Barnsley West Masterplan Framework and the NPPF in respect of delivering a safe site for future users and occupiers.
+- 6.60 In summary, the impact of the proposed development on the geology and ground conditions is considered to be negligible following the implementation of the mitigation measures and are therefore not significant. - 6.61 It is therefore considered that the proposed development is in accordance with Policy CL1 and MU1 of the Local Plan, the wider principles of the Barnsley West Masterplan Framework and the NPPF in respect of delivering a safe site for future users and occupiers.